 3. So what is the new Library of Things governance structure?

 A private company limited by shares called Library of Things Limited (LoT Ltd), with:

 A clear social mission – to make borrowing better than buying: more affordable, convenient, socially-rewarding and environmentally friendly.
 This is enshrined in our legal documents, stating that Directors are legally obliged to consider People and Planet equal to Profit in decision-making.

 A social mission lock with external accountability – in the form of one Guardian share, currently held by its non-profit, asset-locked company, Things Trust.
 Its legal members are non-shareholding, external individuals representing community and planet.
-Their role is to ensure Library of Things stays true to its social mission, and have rights including the right to veto any exit or significant asset sale that would be in tension with its mission.
+Their role is to ensure Library of Things stays true to its social mission, and have rights including the need to give consent to any exit or significant asset sale that could be in tension with its mission.

 Legal advisor Patrick said:

 “The fact is that any purpose can be overridden by the owners [even if they’re a B-Corp or CIC], unless there are other safeguards in place.
 A proven way to prevent this is to give a measure of control to an independent trust, that acts as the guardian of the company's values.
 Examples of this around the world abound - Cafedirect, Robert Bosch, Tata Group, ThyssenKrupp AG and John Lewis all have a trust that safeguards their long-term development”